 Slattery’s Irish Pub, Midtown

-We weren’t in this bar very long, my cousin, Matt’s other cousin, Jessica (I know it gets confusing) was turning 25 so we popped in for an hour or so to say hello.
-It was a classy wood-paneled pub and my Rum and Coke was excellent.
+We weren’t in this bar very long.
+My cousin Matt’s other cousin, Jessica (I know it gets confusing) was turning 25 so we popped in for an hour or so to say hello.
+It was a classy wood-paneled pub and my Rum & Coke was excellent.